Here’s a pop quiz:

 The general rule for breach is simple and inherent, but it still needs to be said.
 “Show your work,” as they say in math classes.
-Include the rule statement even if it seems inherent or obvious.
-If you say what you think without a basis in some established principle (such as the rule of bar law), then it’s just an opinion, not an argument.
+Include the rule statement even if—especially if—it seems inherent or obvious.
+If you say what you think without a basis in some established principle, then it’s just an opinion, not an argument.

-Note also the Duty paragraph in B. Notwithstanding the incorrect rule, the applicant didn’t even apply any facts.
+Note also the Duty paragraph in B. Incorrect rule aside, the applicant didn’t even apply any facts.
 It just jumped to the conclusion that Doug owed a duty to Harry.

 Stay formulaic: I, R, A (which may include mini IRACs for each element or sub-issue), then C. This together is one unit of argument.

 (Generally, you can’t go wrong with IRAC, but keep in mind the format that your state likes to see by checking your state bar’s sample/model answers.
-UBE/MEE model answers use CRAC, but I’ve also seen UBE takers use IRAC just fine.)
+UBE/MEE model answers tend to use CRAC, but I’ve also seen UBE takers use IRAC just fine.
+Both are similar.)

 3. Essay A discussed negligence per se before the “reasonably prudent person” standard of care.

 Technically, “reasonably prudent person” is the default standard of care when NPS doesn’t apply.
-That is, it makes better sense to go through NPS before the default standard of care.
+So it makes better sense to go through NPS before the default standard of care.

 Admittedly, this was NOT a big deal.
 Other sample answers show the writer putting NPS in a variety of other places.

 The point still stands that every issue has its own way of being analyzed.
-When you’re studying a rule, you’re also studying how it’s applied.
-Although IRAC itself is formulaic, you leave points on the table by “just IRACing” through issues without knowing how they like to see them analyzed.
+When you study a rule, you also study how it’s applied.

-One salient example of this is determining whether a contract was formed, where communications between parties should be analyzed one at a time to determine whether there was an offer, counteroffer, termination, or acceptance at each communication.
-It’s not “just IRACing.”
+One example of this is determining whether a contract was formed, where communications between parties should be analyzed one at a time to determine whether there was an offer, counteroffer, termination, or acceptance at each communication.

-To that end, study a variety of past essays and model answers to understand how to present and sequence the discussion of different issues you may be asked to analyze during the bar exam on the actual essay.
+To that end, study a variety of past essays and model answers to understand how to present and sequence the discussion of different issues you identify during the bar exam in an actual essay.